Project Overview

 Research

-I looked at a variety of motion-heavy explainers and financial docs for inspiration, particularly those with strong editorial framing and kinetic transitions.
-I also pulled visual references from media with a slightly gritty tone to help ground the story in a more tactile style.
+I looked at a variety of motion-heavy explainers and financial docs for inspiration, particularly those with strong editorial framing and snappy transitions.
+I also pulled visual references from sources with a slightly gritty tone to bring a tactile feel.

 Design

-Each frame was designed with clear visual hierarchy.
-Icons and labels work together to communicate each historical moment quickly.
-I also used glow and blur effects to add depth and give the animation that crisp, stylized “infographic documentary” feel.
+I planned each shot around a clear heirarchy with the year label at the bottom and supporting graphics on top.
+I also used glow and blur effects to add depth and give the animation that stylized “infographic documentary” feel.

 Execution